flipGallery/flipLightBox/README.txt

 /*!
  * flipLightBox - Responsive Lightbox jQuery Plugin
- * version: 1.2.0
+ * version: 1.3.0
- * @requires jQuery v1.5 or later
+ * @requires jQuery v1.7 or later
  *
+ * Non Commercial Licence
+ *
  * License at http://flipgallery.net/fliplightbox.html#download
  *
  * Example at http://flipgallery.net/fliplightbox.html
  *
- * Copyright 2015 flipGallery.net
+ * Copyright 2016 flipGallery.net
- *
  */

 About flipLightBox

 flipLightBox is a free Responsive Lightbox jQuery Plugin that is extremely easy to implement and doesn't require any additional stylesheets, scripts or libraries.
 Its main feature is an optional flip effect as each lightbox image opens and closes.
 Another optional feature is a toggled slide text bar and navigation to accompany the lightbox images.
 Upgrades are also available.